odipar/manikin/_posts/2021-03-14-my-first-post.md

   def put[O](id: Id[O], st: O): World = World(state = state + (id -> st))
 }
 ```
-So, every time you put a Pure Object into a World, it returns a new version of a World (containing that object).
+So, every time we put a Pure Object into a World, it returns a new version of a World (containing that object).
 To accommodate for Worlds, we also define the following 'Wordly' transition functions:
 ```scala
 type AccountId = Id[Account]